Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Broken profile URLs when usernames are numeric
 * Fixed: Broken URLs when using certain custom permalink structures
 * Fixed: Dont show last seen-status in profiles/memberslist when who is online-functionality is disabled = 1.9.0 =